opcushing/cs225-final-project-set/README.md

 - The results writeup can be found in `results.md`.

 # Running instructions
 1. Compile the progam using `make`.
+This will compile to `./bin/exec`.
 2. Run `./wikigraph` with arguments:
   - `bfs "A" "B"` for the shortest path from A to B
   - `pagerank -t n` for the top `n` ranked pages